Anku5hk/Programmers_guide_to_Python/book.md

     self.x = x
     self.y = y

-  # this function is totally optional
+  # Note: This function is totally optional
   def __str__(self):
     """Define this 'magic method' to enable print functionality for this object, it should return a string.""" return f"{self.x} {self.y}"